Quickstart

 Starting to use Liquidsoap

 We assume that you have a fully installed Liquidsoap.
-In particular the library stdlib.liq and its accompanying scripts should have been installed, otherwise Liquidsoap won’t know the operators which have been defined there.
+In particular, the library stdlib.liq and its accompanying scripts must be installed — otherwise Liquidsoap won’t have access to the operators defined there.

 Sources